AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Data

 Estimating the velocity dispersion of groups with few galaxies is uncertain \citep{saro13}.
-To reduce the possible contamination of this uncertainty, we performed our analysis on scaling relations with velocity dispersion to a subsample of groups with ten or more galaxies.
+To reduce the possible effect of this uncertainty, our analysis of scaling relations only includes groups with ten or more galaxies.
 A natural choice for a matching distance should encompass a typical offset between the optical and X-ray centres for well-studied cases.
 The separation of 200 kpc is well justified by the results on gas sloshing, as studied at X-rays with Chandra and XMM-Newton \citep{HFB, AM06, Johnson10,Zuhone13,V14,Ge20}.
 Further refinement in the distance could include a rescaling based on velocity dispersion, but it would introduce a covariance with observational errors on velocity dispersion.
 Given the limited span in the sampled system masses, we consider using a constant limit on the maximum offset acceptable.
 Our selection agrees well with the offset distribution found for eROSITA sources \citep{seppi23}.
 The total number of compact sources identified is 1121, where we removed systems having multiple counterparts and kept the closest X-ray source to the centre of the optical group.
-We also removed from the analysis the sources that require extreme (more than a factor of 12) X-ray flux corrections.